How to Cure & Store Potatoes

 Your potatoes should be dry after just a day or two.

-Step 2: Brush off Soil, Sort out Any Damaged Potatoes
+Step 2: Brush off Soil and Sort for Damaged Potatoes

 clean potatoes for storing

 My chosen brush is a soft brush from my horseback riding days.
-It’s important to use something that won’t scratch the skin of the potato.
+Using something that won’t scratch the potato’s skin is important.
 You can try an old rag, too.
-Just be sure you don’t wash the potato before storage–it’s hard to get them really dry afterwards and it lowers the quality of the potato.
+Just be sure you don’t wash the potato before storage–it’s hard to get them dry afterward, and it lowers the quality of the potato.

 clean potatoes before curing